Asset Protection Review (APR)

 Process and Fees

-If you are unsure about what steps to take with regard to entity formation or asset protection generally, or would like a discussion of your legal options, we would be glad to assist you with an asset protection review.
+If you are unsure about what steps to take with regard to entity formation or asset protection generally, or would like a discussion and evaluation of your legal options, we would be glad to assist you with an asset protection review.

 What is an APR?